Nine Years' War (Ireland): Earl of Essex's command

 In 1599, Robert Devereux, 2nd Earl of Essex arrived in Ireland with over 17,000 English troops.
 He took the advice of the Irish privy council, to settle the south of the country with garrisons before making an attempt on Ulster, but this dissipated his forces and he ended up suffering numerous setbacks on a desultory progress through south Leinster and Munster.
 He spent almost all of his time in Ireland awaiting transport that he had been promised before setting out, it being the only effective way of reaching his stated objective of Lough Foyle; however, a lack of administrative efficiency in England caused his plans to go awry and the requisite pack animals and ships were never sent.
 Those expeditions he did organise were disastrous, especially an expedition crossing the Curlew mountains to Sligo, which was mauled by O'Donnell at the Battle of Curlew Pass.
 Thousands of his troops, shut up in unsanitary garrisons, died of diseases such as typhoid and dysentery.

-When he did turn to Ulster, Essex entered a parley with O'Neill and agreed a truce that was heavily criticised by his enemies in London, despite Elizabeth's admission soon afterward that it was "so seasonably made...as great good...has grown by it."
+When he did turn to Ulster, Essex entered a parley with O'Neill and agreed a truce that was heavily criticised by his enemies in London, despite Elizabeth's admission soon afterward that it was "so seasonably made ... as great good ... has grown by it."
 Anticipating a recall to England, he set out for London in 1599 without the Queen's permission, where he was executed after attempting a court putsch.
 He was succeeded in Ireland by Lord Mountjoy, who proved to be a far more able commander, though his greater success could just as well have been because he was provided with all of the administrative support Essex lacked.
 In addition, two veterans of Irish warfare, George Carew and Arthur Chichester, were given commands in Munster and Ulster respectively.

 In November 1599 O'Neill sent a 22-paragraph document to Queen Elizabeth, listing his terms for a peace agreement.
 These called for a self-governing Ireland with restitution of confiscated lands and churches, freedom of movement, and a strong Roman Catholic identity.
-In respect of Irish sovereignty he now accepted English overlordship, but requested that the viceroy ".. be at least an earl, and of the privy council of England".
-Elizabeth's adviser Sir Robert Cecil commented in the margin of the document, with the word "Ewtopia".
+In respect of Irish sovereignty he now accepted English overlordship, but requested that the viceroy "be at least an earl, and of the privy council of England".
+Elizabeth's advisor Sir Robert Cecil commented in the margin of the document, with the word "Ewtopia".